antronerds/r2-tutorials/docs/Using_Datasets.md

 </div>

 1. Most of the used genes are part of the WNT (subgroup A) and de SHH (subgroup B) signaling pathway overexpressed per subtype as shown by Kool et al. These genes are overexpressed in different Medulloblastoma molecular subtypes a,b,c,d and e are plotted together with the gene names. s

-2. Also try the â€œlump by gene plot groupâ€� which will produce an image where the genes are shown, separated by the subtypes.
+2. Also try the "lump by gene plot group" which will produce an image where the genes are shown, separated by the subtypes.

 3. The sample filter option allows the user to generate a multiple gene